Ready to find the perfect college degree?

 Deciding on a career in healthcare is a major decision – but for aspiring veterinarians, it can be a rewarding one on many levels.
 Not only will the day-to-day job involve caring for animals, but the role provides a high earnings potential and the opportunity for independence by opening a practice.
 To become a veterinarian, you must earn a college degree at the undergraduate level and beyond.
 Below is the best degree path to becoming a veterinarian.

 Bachelor’s Degree Options for Aspiring Veterinarians

-A bachelor’s degree is not an absolute requirement for candidates to earn before applying to veterinary school, but most applicants earn one, if only to improve their applications.
-Acceptance into veterinary school programs is competitive, with fewer than half of all applicants gaining entry into any program, according to the United States Bureau of Labor Statistics (BLS).
+A bachelor’s degree is not an absolute requirement for you to earn before applying to veterinary school, but most applicants earn one, if only to improve their applications.
+Acceptance into veterinary school programs is competitive.
+Fewer than half of all applicants gain entry into any program, according to the United States Bureau of Labor Statistics (BLS).
 Pre-veterinary students can pursue any undergraduate major as long as the required pre-professional courses are completed.
 However, an undergraduate degree is not required.

 Some institutions offer a major in “pre-vet” studies that is comparable to “pre-med” majors or concentrations.
-However, the American Veterinary Medical Association reported that the pre-vet major isn’t necessary for getting into veterinary school.
-Candidates approach the field from a wide range of educational backgrounds, some as unexpected as mathematics, engineering, or English.
-More often, students choose a science major, such as biology, zoology, or animal science.
+However, the American Veterinary Medical Association reports that the pre-vet major isn’t necessary for getting into veterinary school.
+Candidates approach the field from a wide range of educational backgrounds, some as unexpected as:

 Experience caring for animals is another important factor in gaining admission to a veterinary school.
-In preparation for application to vet school, students should volunteer or intern with a licensed veterinarian.
-Other ways to gain experience include working with animals on a farm, stable, or animal shelter.
+In preparation for application to vet school, you should volunteer or intern with a licensed veterinarian.
+Other ways to gain experience include working with animals on a: